open-mmlab/mmcv/docs/utils.md

 ![progress](_static/parallel_progress.gif)

-What is more, if you want to iterate or enumerate a list of items and track the progress, `track_iter_progress` is a good choice.
+If you want to iterate or enumerate a list of items and track the progress, `track_iter_progress` is a good choice.
 It will display a progress bar to tell the progress and ETA.

 ```python